0xchrisw/spectrogram/README.md

 Create spectrograms from audio files and input data.

 Streams audio from the specified input devices and generate Mel-frequency spectrograms.
 The streaming continues indefinitely until interrupted by the user.
-The spectrogram is displayed in a window and updated in real-time as new audio data is processed.
+The spectrogram is updated in real-time as new audio data is processed.
 When the user interrupts the streaming (by pressing Ctrl+C), the current spectrogram is saved to a file named `output.png`.

 ## Requirements: